Zaclin-GIT/MDB/README.md

 - **Generic methods are tricky** - IL2CPP erases generics, so `List<Player>` becomes `List<object>`
 - **Some games may detect injection** - Anti-cheat protected games will likely block this

-## Tested Games

-The framework has been successfully tested on:
-- ✅ Realm of the Mad God (RotMG)
-- ✅ Banana Shooter

-If you successfully use MDB Framework on another game, let us know!

 ## Contributing

 Found a bug?
 Have an improvement?
 PRs welcome!
 If the parser fails on a new game, please include the error log - it helps improve universal compatibility.